2026 Spark Award FAQ

 Are there restrictions on how the Spark Award funds are spent?

-This funding is intended to support you as an artist.
+Spark Award funds are flexible and are intended to support you as an artist.
 As such, the funding may be used to support any activities and expenses that sustain your practice, including - but not limited to - living costs such as rent, healthcare, childcare, and/or training, materials, equipment, research costs, etc.

 There are two types of expenses that these funds cannot support: